ContinuumBridge/conman/README.md

 ----
 Conman is written entirely in Python and the code is all contained in the files conman.py and wificonfig.py.
 If you look in conman.py, you'll see there is a lot of editing of template files, copying files around and starting and stopping of various services, especially to put the Raspberry Pi into access point mode.
 All this may look strange, but has been found to be robust over a long period of time and with dozens of Raspberry Pies running the software.

 Some use of Python Twisted (https://twistedmatrix.com/trac/) is made, to allow event-driven programming in conman.py and to provide a very simple "web server" in wifconfig.py.
 If anyone wants to modify any of these parts of the code and isn't familiar with Twisted, we suggest you look here: http://continuumbridge.readme.io/v1.0/docs/developing-bridge-apps-1.

 It's easy to start conman from within another program.
 An example in Python is:

+    import sys
+    sys.path.insert(0, "/opt/conman")
-    from subprocess import Popen
+    import conman
-    conmanProc = Popen([conman, LOGFILE, str(LOGGING_LEVEL), PING_INTERVAL, CONNECTION_STATUS])
+    conman = conman.Conman()
+    conman.start(logFile=LOGFILE, logLevel=LOGGING_LEVEL)

 where:
-* conman is the path to the executable, conman.py.
 * LOGFILE is the file to write logging messages to (the default is /var/log/conman.log).
-* PING_INTERVAL is a string corresponding to the number of seconds between checks on the connection.
-Eg: "600".
-* CONNECTION_STATUS is the path to a file that shows whether there is an Internet conenction or not.
-The file is created if there is a connection and deleted if there isn't.
+* LOGGING_LEVEL determines which messges are logged.
+The default is 20 (logging.INFO).
+Set to 10 for debug messages.
+* Obviously, change the sys.path and import statements if you install the conman code in a different place.

+When conman is called like this, monitoring using pings is disabled.
+Instead it is up to the calling program to tell conman when it thinks it is disconnected, using:

+    conman.setConnected(False)

+When you do this, conman will check what connections are available again and continue trying to connect until it succeeds.

+Conman will "play nicely" when incorporated into a program that uses Twisted.
+Only methods that terminate quickly are run on the main thread, with any blocking code being called in subordinate threads.
+The thing to be careful about is ensuring that the calling program does not block on the main thread.
+You can, of course, just run conman as a completely separate process and avoid these issues.

 Be careful not to start multiple copies of conman.
-If you're going to start it from within another program, thurn off automatic starting at reboot (see Installation section, above).
+If you're going to start it from within another program, turn off automatic starting at reboot (see Installation section, above).

 Logging
 -------